oracc/oracc-search-front-end/README.md

 ## Link the production folder to an Apache directory

 The website is currently served from a `/new` directory on the server.
-This can be achieved by running the following command to create a symlink: `sudo ln -sT /home/rits/oracc-search-front-end/dist/oracc /home/oracc/www/new`.
+This can be achieved by running the following command to create a symlink: `sudo ln -sT /home/rits/oracc-search-front-end/dist/oracc /home/oracc/www/new`

 This will symlink each file and folder to the new directory.
 You can check that the symlink has been created by running: `ls -la ./ | grep "\->"`

+Note that if you are getting a `403 forbidden` error from Apache you probably need to set the correct folder privileges.
+Make sure that the `/home/rits` folder and all its child folders relating to Angular have at least `drwxr-xr-x` privileges.
+You can set these privileges with: `sudo chmod 755 /home/rits` and you can check current privileges with: `ls -l /home/rits` .

 ## Further Apache configurations